What Merkel's Win Means For Germany's 1 Million Refugees

 The AfD was propelled into Germany’s parliament, called the Bundestag, in Sunday’s elections for the first time.
 It’s unlikely that any of their policy proposals will gain much traction ― Merkel is expected to form a coalition government that excludes them.
 But the fact remains that they now possess a certified, mainstream platform for spreading their ideas.

-Bauer doesn’t think we can expect any major policy reforms courtesy of Merkel in the coming years, but the refugee issue will continue to be front and center in policymaking spheres.
+Bauer doesn’t think we can expect any major policy reforms courtesy of Merkel in the coming years, but the refugee issue will continue to be front and center in policymaking spheres – not only in Germany but throughout the world.

-Some parties like the AfD, he said, are advocating for a limit on the total number of refugees that can be let in annually.
+Some parties like the AfD but also the Bavarian CSU, he said, are advocating for a limit on the total number of refugees that can be let in annually.
 Merkel’s Christian Democratic Union has stated its opposition to this proposal, choosing instead to focus on tackling the root causes of migration.

 The path to integration